HectorRicardo/simple-music-app/README.md

 2. Do the following in the service's `onCreate()` method:

     1. Instantiate a `MediaSession`.
+    2. Set the initial player state in the `MediaSession`:
+        - The state of a player is represented by two classes:
+            - `PlaybackState`: describes the player's current operational state
+                - State: Playing/Paused/Buffering/Stopped
+                - Player position (for the seekbar)
+                - Valid controller actions (both built-in and custom) that can be handled in the current state.
+                    - These actions define what commands and external hardware media buttons the Player will be able to respond to in the current state.
+                    - Special case: The `ACTION_PLAY_PAUSE` can only be triggered by an external button.
+If the player is playing, it will correspond to a pause command, else it will correspond to a play command.
+            - `MediaMetadata`: describes the material currently playing.
+                - Name of current artist, album, track
+                - Duration of track
+                - Album artwork
-    2. Create and initialize instances of `PlaybackState` and `MediaMetadata` and assign them to the `MediaSession` (caching the builders for reuse)
+        - Create and initialize instances of `PlaybackState` and `MediaMetadata` and assign them to the `MediaSession` (caching the builders for reuse).
-        - In order for external media buttons to work, the `PlaybackState` must contain an action matching the intent that the media button sends.
-This applies to all states.
     3. Create an instance of `MediaSession.Callback` and assign it to the `MediaSession`.
     4. Set the media session token.